Conservation & Environment

 Cooking for the staff:

 Traditionally, people in the local area cook in pans balanced on mopane branches and bricks.
 This is not only inefficient, as most of the heat escapes, but every year children are badly burned when pots of hot water fall off the fire.
-We bought a ‘Save 80’ stove for our staff cook which uses small pieces of wood and burns very efficiently saving 80% of the firewood normally consumed.
-However, the stove wasn’t big enough for the large pot of nsima….so using the same design we have converted two 44 gallon drums and made our own.
-If you would like to see our home-made Save 80s (we’re very proud of them!), please ask Ade or Harold.
+We worked with C - Quest Capitol and Project Luangwa to provide safer, more healthy and environmentally friendly cook stoves for local people (https://www.projectluangwa.org/programs/) and have used that design to make some bigger mud brick stoves that our staff cook, Timothy, can use to cook for our 80+ staff members.
+If you are interested to see them please ask Ade or Harold.

 Sustainable Building Products: